Wondering how best to choose a mobile app marketing agency?

 Ashwin Kiran, Growth Engineer at Hobnob is sharing these and other insights with us in our interview.… Read more

-Facebook acquired MSQRD (Masquerade), the company behind a viral photo and video filter app, for an undisclosed amount in March this year.
+The MSQRD app experienced explosive growth thanks to impressive viral sharing with friends.
+As a result, Facebook acquired Masquerade (the company behind this viral photo and video filter app) for an undisclosed amount in March this year.

-The 3D mask technology will be used in Facebook live video, which Mark Zuckerberg introduced at F8 conference.
+The 3D mask technology will be used in live video within Facebook app, which Mark Zuckerberg introduced at F8 conference.
 I caught up with Eugene Nevgen, the CEO of Masquerade and co-founder of SplitMetrics, an app store optimization platform, while he was in San Francisco for F8.

 Per Haglund is an entrepreneur, expert product manager and independent developer of great apps for kids.
 Today he shares a story of how he does Google Play optimization and A/B tests icons.
 Per claims that adopting a culture of continuous experimentation and A/B testing will always surprise you with powerful results.